webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 - `dump()` serializes an object to a dictionary
 - `dumps()` serializes an object to a JSON-encoded string

+Models represent what the object is; schemas define how the object should be serialized.

 #### Step 2: Serializing/dumping to a dictionary using `dump()`

 Let's first serialize the `Dog` instance to a dictionary using the `dump()`